- Aged Care

 What can STRC clients expect from Community Therapy?

-An initial assessment with one of our experienced Physiotherapists will determine the suitable frequency of visits across an 8-week program.
-Most participants will receive weekly Physiotherapy, although in some instances clients may require twice-weekly treatments.
+Many participants will receive weekly Physiotherapy, although in some instances clients may require twice-weekly treatments.

 Our Physiotherapists can assist with the provision of equipment if necessary.
 This is typically mobility and rehabilitation related equipment, examples include